Guide: Optimized Image

 For the last step all we have to do is process the addition of these remaining registry files.

-7A) Click "Apply" from the left menu, then select "Process" to begin creating the customized image.
+7A) Click "Apply" from the left menu, then select "Process" to begin creating the image.

-7B) Once processing has finished, exit NTLite and then copy the Windows files onto the root of a USB drive, then boot into that drive and install your custom Windows!
-If you are unsure how to handle this, see the other guides contained in the link at the end of this post for assistance.
+7B) Once processing has finished, exit NTLite and copy the Windows files onto the root of a USB drive, then boot into that drive and install your custom Windows!
+If you are unfamiliar with this, see my other guide (link10) for instructions on how to do it.

-Note: Unplug from the internet before installing Windows or it will force you to use a Microsoft account during setup, as well as potentially downloading updates which could undo some tweaks.
-This will be resolved in version 2.0 of the guide.
+Note: Unplug from the internet before installing Windows or it will force you to use a Microsoft account during setup, as well as potentially downloading updates that could undo some tweaks.
+This will be resolved in a future update of this guide.

 Visit the Gaming Lounge to find more guides like these.